Pricing Barrier Options with DeepBSDEs: Other Approaches to Pricing Barrier Options

 {\bf PDE Based Approaches:} Options pricing via the solution of PDE with finite differences or finite elements or other standard approaches in high dimensions (many underlying assets) poses difficulties due to extreme storage and computational requirements to compute and store the values on a grid that covers the domain.
 Accuracy and stability requirements often require larger grids than what is achievable with given resources.
 In traditional PDE schemes, the PDE grid is generated with sufficiently small spacing for finite difference methods in region of interest that includes final time $T$ and barrier positions.
 The finite difference time-stepping proceeds from the final time $T$ along the time axis spanning a domain bounded on one or both sides by barriers and/or other appropriate boundary conditions.
 The time-stepping scheme is then applied to determine the values at grid points going backward in time.
 PDE techniques are well studied and applied widely, however their applicability is limited and is best suited to pricing derivatives on fewer number of underliers due to issues with storage and computational requirements caused by dimensionality.
 However, PDE techniques can model at least some nonlinear pricing.

 {\bf Monte-Carlo Based Approaches:} Barrier options in high dimensions are often priced by Monte-Carlo approaches.
 This includes generating multiple independent sample paths of the underliers in order to compute the realized payoff at maturity or barrier breach along each path and discounting it to the present time and averaging the payoffs to determine the value of the option.
 While generating sample paths in high dimensions certainly increases in difficulty and resource requirements with the dimension, these requirements do not depend exponentially on the number of dimensions as the grid size in PDE.
 In the case when there are rare events with high impact on the price (such as a knock-out condition on a short or far out barrier for an otherwise high payoff), simulation-based approaches such as Monte-Carlo need to sample those rare events sufficiently well to approximate the price of the instrument well.
-One of the main limitations of standard Monte-Carlo based approaches is that they can only take into account risk-neutral discounting or other linear pricing approaches and cannot be used to model nonlinear pricing such as the differential rates, in which borrowing and lending attracts different interest rates \cite{hientzsch2019intro}.
+One of the main limitations of standard Monte-Carlo based approaches is that they can only take into account risk-neutral discounting or other linear pricing approaches and cannot be used to model nonlinear pricing such as the differential rates, in which borrowing and lending attracts different interest rates \citep{hientzsch2019intro}.

-{\bf DeepBSDE Based Approaches:} DeepBSDE based approaches as originally proposed in \cite{han2018solving} alleviate the problem of dimensionality by converting the high-dimensional PDEs into Backward Stochastic Differential Equations.
+{\bf DeepBSDE Based Approaches:} DeepBSDE based approaches as originally proposed in \citep{han2018solving} alleviate the problem of dimensionality by converting the high-dimensional PDEs into Backward Stochastic Differential Equations.
 The SDEs are then solved as a stochastic optimal control problem by approximating the co-state and initial value of the control problem using Deep Neural Networks.
-In the present work we apply this technique to price Barrier options.

-Barrier options require the handling of the barrier boundary conditions as they correspond to `knock-in' and `knock-out's at any time before maturity and such problems are not treated in \cite{han2018solving}.
+Barrier options require the handling of the barrier boundary conditions as they correspond to `knock-in' and `knock-out's at any time before maturity and such problems are not treated in \citep{han2018solving}.